-The 56853 supports program execution from either internal or external memories.
+The 56854 supports program execution from either internal or external memories.
 Two data operands can be accessed from the on-chip Data RAM per instruction cycle.
-The 56853 also provides two external dedicated interrupt lines, and up to 41 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+The 56854 also provides two external dedicated interrupt lines, and up to 41 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.

-The 56853 controller includes 12K words of Program RAM, 4K words of Data RAM, and 1K words of Boot ROM.
+The 56854 controller includes 16K words of Program RAM, 16K words of Data RAM, and 1K words of Boot ROM.
 It also supports program execution from external memory.
-The 56800 core can access two data operands from the on-chip Data RAM per instruction cycle.

-This controller also provides a full set of standard programmable peripherals that include an 8-bit parallel Host Interface, Enhanced Synchronous Serial Interface (ESSI), one Serial Peripheral Interface (SPI), the option to select a second SPI or two Serial Communications Interfaces (SCIs), and Quad Timer.
+This controller also provides a full set of standard programmable peripherals that include an 8-bit parallel Host Interface, Enhanced Synchronous Serial Interface (ESSI), one Serial Peripheral Interface (SPI), two Serial Communications Interfaces (SCIs), and a Quad Timer.
 The Host Interface, ESSI, SPI, SCI, four chip selects and quad timer can be used as General Purpose Input/Outputs (GPIOs) if its primary function is not required.